nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 Prime numbers are considered the ["basic building blocks"](https://en.wikipedia.org/wiki/Prime_number#Unique_factorization) of natural numbers.
 Every number greater than `1` is a product of one or more prime numbers.
 In computing, prime numbers are used in encryption and hashing algorithms.

-### Why Is It Called "The Sieve of Erasthones"?
+### Why Is It Called "The Sieve of Eratosthones"?

 It's called a "sieve" because we are washing away the composite numbers and only keeping the primes.

 ### What's the Difference Between Additive and Subtractive Problem Solving?

-TODO
+In additive problem solving, we continual add features to a solution.
+In subtractive problem solving, we look for opportunities to achieve more with less.

 ## A is for Algorithms